Why Is My Blower Motor Not Working?

 Locate the breaker box and check to see if one of the breakers is flipped to the "off" position.
 If the breaker is tripped, your outlet and systems won't reveive any power and can't be reset until the breaker is on.

 Find the filter in your HVAC system.
 For most systems, it will be next to your furnace on the return side (where the air comes into the system).
-Depending how your system is oriented, it could also be above or below the furnace.
+Depending how your system is oriented, it could also be below the furnace.
 If you need to remove an access panel to reach the filter, make sure to shut your HVAC system off first.

 CAUTION: Always turn the power to your furnace off if you need to remove panels or handle parts inside the furnace.